 What’s the difference between a lead search and an account search

-There are two types of researches you can do on LinkedIn :
+There are two types of research you can do on LinkedIn :

-• Finding Leads: this is great to identify a persona within a set of companies.
+Finding Leads: this is great for identifying a persona within a set of companies.

 If you have an account-based strategy, you should ALWAYS start at the account level, not at the lead level.